mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    |   :align: right                                        |   :align: left                                         |
    +--------------------------------------------------------+--------------------------------------------------------+

 Lastly, the rings and sectors can be used to discretize regions between 2 ``ZCylinder`` objects, such as annular fuel.
-The following code snippet discretizes annular fuel into 3 rings and 12 sectors with the inner and outer moderators both discretized into 8 sectors with no rings.
+The following code snippet discretizes annular fuel into 3 rings and 12 sectors with the inner coolant and outer moderator both discretized into 8 sectors with no rings.

 .. code-block:: python

-    # Subdivide the inner moderator region into 8 angular sectors
+    # Subdivide the inner coolant region into 8 angular sectors
-    fuel.setNumSectors(8)
+    inner_coolant.setNumSectors(8)

     # Subdivide the annular fuel region into 3 rings and 12 sectors
     fuel.setNumRings(3)
     fuel.setNumSectors(12)

     # Subdivide the outer moderator region into 8 angular sectors
-    moderator.setNumSectors(8)
+    outer_moderator.setNumSectors(8)

 The annular pin cell materials are illustrated below on the left, with the resulting fuel and moderator discretization presented on the right.